dirtyhenry/tech-articles/_posts/2021-04-16-swift-heroes-digital-2021.md

 be used in these app-derivatives, then if any of the data you would like to present require authentication, you are out of luck.

-## Let’s Make That Label With CoreText - [Marcin Krzyzanowski][7] 🌟

-Marcin is working on a [Swift Studio][8] project, a Swift IDE for which he had to dig down into the Core Text framework.
-I enjoyed this talk following [my own errands on text layout customization][i2] and I intend to use the content of his talk to address another use case: how to balance the lengths of broken lines of text, to avoid a situation where the line can be short compared to its siblings.

 ## Creating Machine Learning Models With Create ML - Moritz Philip Recke, Tiago Gomes Pereira & Giovanni Monaco

 This talk was presenting how to create machine learning models with convenience using [IBM's Cloud Annotations tool][9] to create training and testing data sets, and feeding these into the macOS [Create ML][10] app.
 It did sound accessible and I intend to give it a try one day.

-## Future of Swift: A Sneak Peek at `async/await` - [Vincent Pradeilles][11] 🌟

-Vincent presented the [`async/await` proposal][12] that will be part of Swift 5.5.
-On the way, he explained how to install the development snapshots of Swift in Xcode, insisted that `async/await` would not be competing with Combine and mentioned exciting upcoming features for Swift concurrency.

 ## Mocka: A Mock Server for Developers by Developers - Fabrizio Brancati & Firas Safa